 The shutter speed is user-adjustable in this mode.
-The camera automatically determines the best lris F-stop value for an optimal exposure setting.
+The camera automatically decides the best Iris F-stop value for an optimal exposure setting.
 This setting will come with a cost.
 The higher the shutter speed, the more sharp the picture become, but also the more dark the picture will be.